openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Composite Signatures

-The ML-DSA + ECC signature consists of independent ML-DSA and ECC signatures, and an implementation MUST successfully validate both signatures to state that the ML-DSA + ECC signature is valid.
+The ML-DSA + EdDSA signature consists of independent ML-DSA and EdDSA signatures, and an implementation MUST successfully validate both signatures to state that the ML-DSA + EdDSA signature is valid.

 ## Multiple Signatures {#multiple-signatures}